THE CHALLENGE

 As Creative Director and Brand Designer:

-✔ Developed brand identity with six-pointed Chicago star negative space, extracted as campaign element
+✔ Developed brand identity with Chicago star negative space, extracted as campaign element

-✔ Designed template library for flyers, posters, social, email, events – built for non-designer use
+✔ Created template library for flyers, posters, social, email—built for non-designer use

-✔ Built stock photo-friendly layouts enabling brand consistency without design support
+✔ Built stock photo-friendly layouts enabling consistency without design support

 THE IMPACT

-Operational Efficiency: The template system let staff create professional materials without constant designer support.
+Operational Efficiency: The template system enabled staff to create professional materials without constant designer support.
 Stock photo-friendly layouts meant tight budgets didn’t compromise quality.

-Civic Positioning: The Chicago star element positioned Windy City Harvest as essential city infrastructure, not fringe movement.
-OOH campaigns resonated with civic pride, securing city partnerships and local funder credibility.
+Civic Positioning: The Chicago star positioned Windy City Harvest as essential city infrastructure, not fringe movement.
+OOH campaigns resonated with civic pride, securing city partnerships and funder credibility.

 Growth: Volunteer recruitment increased as the brand became recognizable across neighborhoods.
 The professional system attracted major donors and signaled organizational maturity.
 The brand scaled with the organization, staying consistent as programs expanded citywide.